-June 2020 (previous version): A major relief for Overseas Citizens of India with renewed passports but old OCI cards came just before the launch of Air India’s VBM flights for repatriation of Indians and Indian-origin foreign nationals abroad.
-In view of the Coronavirus pandemic, the rigid enforcement of the OCI validity and renewal policy by immigration authorities and airline officials was relaxed to ensure smooth travel to India till June 30, 2020.
-OCI card holders below 20 or above 50 years of age went on to take flights to India with their new passports, old OCI cards, and old cancelled passports post June 30, 2020.
-As per the latest reports, the Government of India announced a new deadline – June 30, 2021 – for OCI cardholders below 20 and above 50 years of age to get their cards reissued.
+This major relief for the Overseas Citizens of India (OCI) with renewed passports but old OCI cards came just before the launch of air bubble flights during the pandemic.
+The rigid enforcement of the OCI validity and renewal policy by the immigration authorities and airline officials was relaxed to ensure smooth travel and from India until June 30, 2020 – which was extended until June 2021, and then to December 31, 2021.
+As a result, OCI cardholders below 20 and above 50 years of age travelled on air bubble flights to India without hassles.

 “Inadequate awareness about the sudden enforcement of the OCI card renewal rules which have been in place for years had resulted in a mounting number of trip cancellations and cases of harassment at origin airports or during transit at connecting airports before the COVID pandemic brought air travel to a standstill.
-However, the Government of India has been considerate towards OCI cardholders by not only extending the deadline further, but also allowing certain categories of OCI cardholders to travel to India on VBM and air bubble flights,” said the chief customer relations officer of Indian Eagle Travel.
+However, the Government of India has been considerate towards OCI cardholders by not only extending the deadline further, but also allowing them to travel to India,” said the chief customer relations officer of Indian Eagle Travel.

 Travel Beats, a leading overseas Indian community portal, is a subsidiary of Indian Eagle Travel.
 Indian Eagle is a most trusted air travel booking organization with a proven record in booking confirmed air bubble flights to India for cheap fares even in the last minute.
 Subscribe to Travel Beats’ free newsletter for latest updates on OCI card, Indian passport, Indian aviation, visa and immigration.